joedefen/luks-tray/README.md

   - whether mounted (shows ■ for mounted, □ for not mounted, ❢ for trying to dismount  TODO)
   - whether open/unlocked or closed/locked (🗹 for open, — for closed)
 - each time the menu is opened, the state is re-establish TODO;  and that is done periodically in the background
-- optionally, the user can enabled a "master password"
+- optionally, the user can enabled a "master password" using the "Set Master Password" menu item.
-  - w/o a master password, adding one is a menu option TODO
+  - w/o a master password, adding one is a menu option
   - with a master password and locked, the only menu item is "Enter master password"
 - a "history" file (json) will be updated with retained info.
 It will have entries with:
   - UUID